 What are the benefits?

-The benefits of practicing mindfulness for me is that it provides a space for me to just be.
+The benefits of practicing mindfulness for me is that it provides a space to just be.
 It allows me to hit the ‘reset’ button each day.
 We tend to have a string of ‘worries and concerns’ that we bring with us day-to-day.
 Hitting a reset button each morning allows me to step away from that stream of thoughts to more objectively evaluate what rabbit hole is worth running down and which ones to discard.
 Most of them are dispensable!
 This brings a calm and relaxed start to each day; my brain slows down and my focus is sharper.
-There are many studies that show it can help us increase our ability to regulate emotions, decrease stress, anxiety and depression.
-Many of us practice fitness for our body and our health, I feel mindfulness is fitness for my brain.
+There are many studies that show it can help us increase our ability to regulate emotions, decrease stress, anxiety, and depression.
+Many of us practice fitness for our body and our health; I believe that mindfulness is fitness for my brain.
 It improves my disposition and I am slower to react to triggers.

 How does one become mindful?

 What can it accomplish with regard to money?

 When we become mindful of our relationship with money we can begin to see patterns that we create for ourselves.
 Perhaps we inadvertently put ourselves in a position where we feel financially stuck or restricted.
 Sometimes our financial decisions and situations elicit negative emotions that leave us perpetually feeling a sense of scarcity in our lives.

 Let’s face it, the only way to break patterns is to recognize the patterns we are living.
 So, when we can take a step back and observe a pattern we appear to be living, we can begin to break down that pattern and discard the parts that aren’t working for us and keep the ones that are.
 What does all of this mean?!
 Let’s give an example: